Jeff Lindor

+Jeff Lindor speaking at the National Black MBA 2025 Men's Conference in Rockefeller Center.

 Jeff Lindor (born February 7, 1986) is a Haitian-American entrepreneur and community leader.
 He is the founder and CEO of the Gentlemen’s Factory Inc., a membership-based organization dedicated to empowering men of color.

 Early life and education

 Jeff Lindor was born in Haiti in 1986.
 In 1989, he immigrated to the United States with his parents and two sisters, settling in Coney Island, Brooklyn.
 Lindor earned a Bachelor’s degree in History from the City University of New York and a Master’s degree in Urban Policy Analysis and Management from The New School.

 Career

 Lindor began his professional career as a Personal Banker at JP Morgan Chase, where he gained experience in finance and business strategy.
 He later served as a Marketing Executive at EmblemHealth, where he led campaigns for the rollout of the Affordable Care Act, improving access to healthcare for underserved communities.
 During this time, he also oversaw the establishment of over a dozen community health facilities.

 In the public sector, Lindor worked at the New York City Department of Correction, advising the Commissioner, the Mayor of New York City, and legislators on Rikers Island reform initiatives.
 His efforts contributed to the first phase of the island's closure, increased funding for work-release programs, and the passage of New York’s Raise the Age legislation.